arshiafarrokhi/RandomPersonGenerator/README.md

 Hints :

-build with Html , css , Bootstrap & vanila js
-It has been tried to clean the code happy we with star and follow in linkedin , enjoy coding :)
+build with Html , css , Bootstrap & vanila js (Api Fetch) It has been tried to clean the code happy we with star and follow in linkedin , enjoy coding :)